mars0i/majure/README.md

 -------------------------

 ## Tips

+* In the Clojure source files,  I try to write relatively idiomatic Clojure rather than giving a direct translation of the Java.
+However, I didn't give myself complete freedom; much of the methodology from the Java source files remains in the Clojure source.
+(The Clojure code that results is a kind of Clojure/Java hybrid, from the point of view of a Clojure programmer.)
+I also renamed some variable names, etc.
+  However, the source files contain some pointers that should allow finding corresponding code in the original Java listed in the manual.
+  (Note that I didn't necessarily add comments that are in the manual to the Java source files, but you can read the comments in the manual.)

 * This is neither a Clojure tutorial for Java programmers, nor a Java tutorial for Clojure programmers.
 There are several good books and